MartinP7r/blog/_drafts/swift-commandline-tool.md

 `ArgumentParser` uses property wrappers to declare its parsable parameters.

 If you want to use a different argument label than the variable name, you can specify this via the property wrappers `name` property.
-For example, having a `date` argument that can also be shortened to `-d`, but

 Given a "tomorrow" flag defined with the following name options:
 ```swift